 methods(class = "sf")

 Raster data is commonly used to represent spatially continuous phenomena such as elevation.
 A raster divides the world into a grid of equally sized rectangles (referred to as cells or, in the context of satellite remote sensing, pixels) that all have one or more values (or missing values) for the variables of interest.
 A raster cell value should normally represent the average (or majority) value for the area it covers.
 However, in some cases the values are actually estimates for the center of the cell (in essence becoming a regular set of points with an attribute).
+We will focus on regular grids in this class, but know that several other types of grids exist, including rotated, sheared, rectilinear, and curvilinear grids (see chapter 1 of Pebesma and Bivand (2023b)).

 In contrast to vector data, in raster data the geometry is not explicitly stored as coordinates.
 It is implicitly set by knowing the spatial extent and the number of rows and columns in which the area is divided.
 From the extent and number of rows and columns, the size of the raster cells (spatial resolution) can be computed.
 While raster cells can be thought of as a set of regular polygons, it would be very inefficient to represent the data that way as coordinates for each cell would have to be stored explicitly.
 It would also dramatically increase processing speed in most cases.
+Also in contrast to vector data, the cell of one raster layer can only hold a single value.
+The value might be continuous or categorical.

+The main package for handling raster data in R is terra.
 The package is built around a number of “classes” of which the SpatVector we already met earlier.
 The raster class is SpatRaster, which we introduce next.

 A SpatRaster represents multi-layer (multi-variable) raster data.
 A SpatRaster always stores a number of fundamental parameters describing its geometry.
 These include the number of columns and rows, the spatial extent, and the Coordinate Reference System.
 In addition, a SpatRaster can store information about the file in which the raster cell values are stored.
 Or, if there is no such a file, a SpatRaster can hold the cell values in memory.